Loading...

 SSL Renewal on Cloudways

 Let’s Encrypt certificates auto-renew every 90 days through Cloudways.
 No manual action is required after the initial installation.
-If auto-renewal fails (usually due to DNS changes or a domain that is no longer pointing to the server), Cloudways sends a notification to the email address on the certificate.
-Custom SSL certificates do not auto-renew and must be manually replaced before the expiry date from your certificate authority.
+Renewal runs approximately 30 days before expiry.
+If the renewal fails, which typically happens when a domain is no longer pointing at the server or when a CDN is intercepting certificate validation requests, Cloudways sends a notification to the email address on the certificate.
+Check that the domain A record still points at your Cloudways server IP before the renewal date to avoid failure.

 Final Word: Installing SSL on Cloudways